Fosnos/BetterHcaptchaScraper/README.md

 - `We are not responsible for any damages this software may cause after being acquired.`
 - `This software was made for personal education and sandbox testing. (if its illegal)`

+# TO DO

+- `Update hCaptcha Version In hfuck/settings.json If They Update`

 # Showcase
 <img align="center" src="https://media.discordapp.net/attachments/1041016926828245074/1043028051891589120/image.png?width=485&height=208" />